TomRosenbloom/django_learn/README.md

   - Volunteer (signup/login as volunteer) – create/edit profile and find matching roles

   - Organisation member (signup/login as organisation) – create/edit organisation profile and create roles

+A user can be both a volunteer and an organisation member.